 If you own a whole life policy, endowment policy, or term plans, your money goes to the insurance company’s participating fund.
 The company decides where your money will be placed and how it will be invested.
 Term insurance policies, however, do not provide returns.

 If you put your money in ILPs, it will be placed in your chosen sub-fund.
-The returns of your investment depend on the value of the assets in the fund.
+The returns of your investment depending on the value of the assets in the fund.
 The performance of the sub-funds may be tracked on a daily basis.

 Will I receive bonuses?